Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v4/whats-new/_index.en.md

 toc: true
 ---

+## 4.23.0 (2022-01-20) - Dynamic application settings for front end

+Added a new section called `FrontEndSettings` for use in `appsetting.{environment}.json` files.
+This is made available for front end as `applicationSettings` and is a dynamic list of values.
+It's possible to add new entries to `FrontEndSettings` without the usual need to make code changes in backend.
+The feature ensures that backend can provide environment specific values to the front end application.

 ## 4.22.0 (2022-01-07) - Included access token generation for eFormidling integration point

 The integration point used for sending instance data through eFormidling now